dbos-inc/dbos-transact-java/README.md

 https://adoptium.net/en-GB/temurin/releases/?os=any&arch=any&version=21

 Recommended IDE IntelliJ (Community edition is fine).
-But feel free to use vi, if you are more comfortable with it.
+But feel free to use vi or VSCode, if you are more comfortable with it.

 Postgres docker container with localhost